workflowhub-eu/about/Registering-a-workflow-with-a-diagram-and-abstract-CWL.md

+---
-# **Simple** - Registering a workflow file with optionally a diagram and/or abstract-CWL
+title: "**Simple** - Registering a workflow file with optionally a diagram and/or abstract-CWL"
+---

 ## Uploading or referencing the files